 William Shannon – French horn – has played with the band for over 20 years.
 He is Professor of Theory and Horn at Chabot College.
 He has a M.A. in Music with a specialty in Music Theory/Composition and a B.A. in Music with a specialty in Performance from California State University, Hayward.
 He has played the French Horn for over 40 years.
 Bill has taught at Chabot and Los Medanos Colleges for over 17 years and has worked as a recording engineer and equipment technician at California State University, Hayward.
 He is an independent contractor in technical theater, primarily in electronic; theater lighting; and musical instrument repair, design and construction.

 Bob Satterford – French horn – is a retired attorney and former naval person.
-He is principal horn of the Contra Costa Chamber Orchestra and plays in the Diablo Symphony.
-In addition, he teaches horn and freelances actively as an orchestra and chamber ensemble player throughout Northern California.
+He is principal horn of the Contra Costa Chamber Orchestra and San Francisco Composer’s Chamber Orchestra, and plays in the Diablo Symphony.
+In addition, he teaches horn and freelances actively throughout Northern California.
+He is a graduate of U.C.
+Berkeley and U.C.
+Hastings College of the Law, and completed an undergraduate music major at Cal State East Bay.
 In 2015, he was awarded a Master of Music degree from Sacramento State University.
-After several seasons as a substitute, he joined the Golden Gate Park Band as a regular member in 2010.
+Since 2006, he has been Co-Producer/Director of the Chamber Music at St. Andrew’s concert series in Pleasant Hill, CA. After several seasons as a substitute, he joined the Golden Gate Park Band as a regular member in 2010

 Hall Goff – principal trombone – has been a noisemaker all his life, vocalizing sound effects for toy trucks, guns, cars, and planes throughout his childhood in New Jersey.
 After two years as an alto in the Madison (Wisconsin) Boy Choir, he gravitated to the trombone at age 12 and began listening to dixieland, beebop, pop vocalists of the day (early 60’s), and all kinds of recorded sound, later being influenced by early Zappa, Chicago Symphony recordings, and Firesign Theater.
 Realizing the value of serious practice in his 16th year was a landmark experience.
 Hall attended Oberlin College (BA), and earned a Master’s degree at Yale School of Music, mentored by John Swallow and Otto-Werner Meuller.
 He has been a member of the S.F.
 Ballet Orchestra since 1977, and the S.F.
 Contemporary Music Players since 1979, having had the good fortune to play (to this day) as a freelancer with many bay-area ensembles of all sizes, as well as on various recordings, and behind visiting musical stars of opera, jazz, rock, and pop.
 After playing as a substitute for many years Hall joined the band as a regular member in the 2009 season.